Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts

-All these studies strongly suggest that dense Mpc-scale environments play an important role in quenching the star formation.
-Nevertheless, the non-negligible fraction of star-forming systems in clusters may imply a much longer time between {the accretion of the galaxy into the cluster} and star formation shut-off \citep[e.g.,][]{McGee2011,Haines2015,Cantale2016}, than that, $\sim500$~Myr , inferred from the abundance of post-starburst galaxies \citep[][]{Dressler2013}.
+All these studies strongly suggest that dense Mpc-scale environments play an important role in quenching star formation.
+Nevertheless, the non-negligible fraction of star-forming systems in clusters may imply a much longer time between {the accretion of the galaxy into the cluster} and star formation shut-off \citep[e.g.,][]{McGee2011,Haines2015,Cantale2016} than that, $\sim500$~Myr , inferred from the abundance of post-starburst galaxies \citep[][]{Dressler2013}.

 Molecular gas is also known to be depleted in dense environments, at least in the local Universe \citep{Casoli1998,Lavezzi_Dickey1998,Vollmer2008,Scott2013}.
 The molecular gas content is indeed correlated with the SFR \citep{Bigiel2008,Schruba2011,Leroy2013}.
 Nevertheless, the role of dense Mpc-scale environments in processing molecular gas as cluster galaxies from the outskirts of the clusters fall into the cluster cores is substantially unknown.
 To determine the effect of the Mpc-scale environment on galaxy evolution, it is necessary to understand how galaxies and their gas properties are altered as they move through the cosmic web and enter the densest regions.
 To this aim in the present work we study a population of luminous infrared galaxies (LIRGs).
-The galaxies belong to massive clusters at intermediate redshifts and homogeneously span a broad range of cluster centric distances, from the cores out to the cluster outskirts.
+These galaxies belong to massive clusters at intermediate redshifts and homogeneously span a broad range of cluster-centric distances, from the cores out to the cluster outskirts.
 The present work is part of a wider search for CO in distant cluster galaxies \citep{Jablonka2013,Castignani2018,Castignani2019}.